gatsbyjs/gatsby/docs/docs/schema-inference.md

 }
 ```

 An important note here is that we do not store a distinct collection of each type of child.
 Rather we store a single collection that they're all packed into.
-The benefit of this is that we can easily create a `File.children` field that returns all children, regardless of type.
+The benefit of this is that we can create a `File.children` field that returns all children, regardless of type.
 The downside is that the creation of fields such as `File.childMarkdownRemark` and `File.childrenPostsJson` is more complicated.
 This is what [createNodeFields](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L48) does.

 Another convenience Gatsby provides is the ability to query a node's `child` or `children`, depending on whether a parent node has 1 or more children of that type.